|Minimum Age:||16 years by program start date of 1 June|

 |Application Period:||1 November 2022 - 10 January 2023 at 5:00pm|

-The Wright Scholar Research Assistant program is an Air Force Research Laboratory initiative designed to expose high school juniors and seniors to various disciplines of engineering and science in an effort to further their interest in future STEM career options.
-Wright Scholars are competitively selected to work as fulltime, paid interns for 9 weeks during the summer.
-A panel of scientists, engineers, and educators use a “blind” review system to score and rank student applications and essays (names and personal data are removed from applications prior to review to prevent biases).
+The Wright Scholar Research Assistant Program is an Air Force Research Laboratory initiative designed to expose high school juniors and seniors to various disciplines of engineering and science in an effort to further their interest in future STEM career options.
+Wright Scholars are competitively selected to work as full-time, paid interns for 9 weeks during the summer.
+A selection panel uses a “blind” review system to score and rank student applications (personal data is removed from applications prior to review to prevent biases).
 Selected students are then matched with a mentor to work on a research project for the duration of their internship.
-At the end of the program, Wright Scholars are required to give a formal presentation of their project work to their peers and mentors, and a program certificate is awarded.

-Wright Scholars also participate in weekly university classes, workshops, lectures, and tours to expand their knowledge of potential STEM career fields.
-The Air Force Institute of Technology provides a jet propulsion course specifically for Wright Scholars.
+Wright Scholars also participate in weekly workshops, lectures, and tours to expand their knowledge of potential STEM career fields.
 Students also travel weekly to the University of Dayton to participate in a variety of classes and workshops through their Summer Science and Engineering Enrichment program.
-Wright State University's College of Engineering & Computer Science offers informative engineering sessions, while the College of Science and Mathematics offers a talk on Pre-Health programs and a tour of the medical school.
-The Ohio State University provides students the opportunity to participate in an exciting electrical engineering workshop and lab tour.
-Other tours, such as the C-17, AF Museum, various AFRL locations, and industry tours are also popular.
-Additionally, students attend a weekly luncheon lecture series featuring prominent scientists and engineers who share their expertise.
+Other tours, such as the C-17, National Museum of the United States Air Force, various AFRL locations, and occasionally industry tours are also popular.
+Additionally, students attend a weekly lecture series featuring prominent scientists/engineers who share their expertise and professional development classes to prepare interns for their future.

 Applicants are solicited from local high schools, but the program is open to any students outside the area or out-of-state who meet the criteria.
 No travel allowances are available, and the student is solely responsible for obtaining housing, meals, and transportation to/from work.